Jephthah: Overcoming Adversity

 Now they needed a leader.
 Jephthah had obviously proven himself to be “a mighty man of valor,” because when it was time for the elders of Gilead to choose a leader, they put Jephthah’s past out of their minds and went to him.
 They wanted Jephthah to lead them.

 Jephthah returned home, rejoicing in the victory God had given him.
-His rejoicing turned quickly into sorrow, however, because his only child, his daughter Mizpah, was first out of his door to greet him.
+His rejoicing turned quickly into sorrow, however, because his only child, a daughter, was first out of his door to greet him.
 Sadly, Jephthah was forced to fulfill his vow.

 Jephthah went on to judge Israel for six years.
 He proved himself to be a man who could overcome adversities and be a strong leader for God.
 We can learn from Jephthah that with God’s help, we can overcome our struggles.
 What battles do you need God to help you overcome?